Click here to view related articles.

 What does rem mean?

 CSS3 introduced a few new units, including the rem unit.
 Rem stands for "root em".
-The em unit is relative to the font-size of the parent which can cause problems with font sizing in your calendar.
-The rem unit is relative to the root element, normally an html element.
-You should use rem units for font size instead of the default, pt, that is specified by the default calendar build.
+The em unit is relative to the font-size of the parent, which can cause problems with font sizing in your calendar.
+The rem unit is relative to the root element, normally an HTML element.
+You should use rem units for font size instead of the default, pt, which is specified by the default calendar build.

 Publishing Settings